adamFittlerGit/powerforge/README.md

 # Power Forge

 ## Introduction

-This will be my all in one physical development platform.
-I want to leverage every possible technology in order to give myself a competitive edge as well as advanced analytics on my performance and development overtime.
-The application will have but will not be limited to the following features.
+Power Forge is an all-in-one physical development platform designed to give you a competitive edge by integrating cutting-edge technologies for advanced performance tracking and analysis.
+The platform will leverage various tools and methodologies to track, analyse, and improve your physical performance over time.
+The application will include the following features, but not be limited to:

+### Key Features:
-- Macro Food Tracker (To Replace MFP)
+- **Macro Food Tracker**
+  A replacement for MyFitnessPal (MFP), designed to help you track your food intake and macros with greater precision and customisation.

-- Program Builder
+- **Program Builder**
-  - Programs are made up of workouts
+  - Programs are structured around workouts.
-  - Workouts made up of sections etc
+  - Workouts are made up of sections (e.g., warm-ups, main lifts, accessory exercises, cool-downs, etc.).

-- Workout Mode
+- **Workout Mode**
-  - Allow video upload of the lifts
+  - Video upload functionality to capture your lifts for later analysis.
-  - Leverage CV for bar speed
-  - Leverage NLP for analysis of previous performance
+  - Integration of Computer Vision (CV) to track bar speed and other performance metrics during lifts.
+  - Natural Language Processing (NLP) for analysing your previous performances and providing insightful feedback.

-- Analytics Mode
+- **Analytics Mode**
-    - Allows for advanced data analytics leverging nlp to produce graphs of performance metrics overtime
-    - Use supalytics as a guid on creating this
+  - Advanced data analytics powered by NLP, which generates performance graphs and trends over time.
+  - Insights based on performance data will be provided with the guidance of analytics frameworks like Supalytics to ensure accuracy and usability.

-- Hositing
+- **Hosting**
-  - Initially self host and get a decent graphics card to allow for inference and training
+  - Initially, the platform will be self-hosted, with the focus on acquiring a capable graphics card for local inference and model training.
-  - If others want to use and it grows, move to the cloud but it'll be expensive for inference
+  - As the platform grows, and if there’s demand from other users, the system will scale to the cloud.
+However, cloud inference may incur significant costs.

- - Shadow / Bag Work
+- **Shadow / Bag Work Integration**
-   - Incorperation of pose estimation on bag work as well as shadow sparring to allow for pattern recognition as well as bad habit elimination
+  - Incorporation of pose estimation technology for both shadow sparring and bag work to analyse movement patterns.
+  - Use pattern recognition to identify and eliminate bad habits in your technique.

-## Development Idology
+## Development Ideology

-As a relatively inexperienced solo developer this is a massive task for me to undertake, however I do feel that I have what it takes as long as I work on building it slowly brick by brick.
-My plan is to work on completing this project and refining it over the next two years.
+As an aspiring solo developer with limited experience, this project is an ambitious undertaking, but I believe it’s achievable if I approach it incrementally, building it step by step.
+My long-term goal is to refine and complete this project over the next two years.

-This is a huge project requiring good knowledge of both ML and software engineering but also hardware.
-Thus, I plan to go slow and incrementally develop the product iteratively.
-I will initially start by building the more interesting elements to me that being the ML computer vision and NLP.
-First just getting an upload portal created and then working on understanding the models as well collecting the training data required (this will take a lot of time).
-I will need to be diligant in recording my own workouts in order to ge enough footage of myself.
-While doing boring data collection I should build the program and workout tracking side of the app as this will be more standard and easy.
-Finally when I'm ready for model training and I have a labelled dataset I can build my own PC with soem great specs and use it as a home server or alternativly I can leverage collab for training and then use post quantisation or QAT to make the model simpler for inference also I could have multiple models and also apply conepts such as pruning into the mix to make it even better.

-But the idea is to move slowly and build it up step by step.
+### Development Plan:
+This is a substantial project that requires knowledge of machine learning (ML), software engineering, and hardware systems.
+I will take an iterative, slow-paced approach to ensure each component is thoroughly developed and refined before moving onto the next phase.
+Below is my planned approach:

+1. **Starting with the Core Features**
+   I’ll begin by focusing on the more technically interesting elements, such as integrating Machine Learning (ML) for computer vision and NLP.
+These will be key differentiators for the platform and will require a solid understanding of both the technology and data.

+2. **Building the Upload Portal**
+   The first task will be setting up a simple video upload portal.
+This will allow me to begin gathering the data necessary to train the ML models, even before the full functionality of the app is implemented.

+3. **Data Collection for Model Training**
+   Collecting data will be the most time-consuming phase, as I need footage of my workouts, lifts, and other activities for training the models.
+Consistent documentation of my training sessions will be critical to building a useful dataset.
+While gathering this data, I’ll also work on other aspects of the app that are less complex, such as the program and workout tracking features.

+4. **Program and Workout Tracking**
+   This part of the app will be relatively straightforward.
+Users will be able to create and track their workout programs, log exercises, and monitor progress.
+This feature will serve as the foundation for the more advanced features later on.

+5. **Building the Home Server and Hardware Setup**
+   Once I have a labelled dataset, I’ll start building a high-performance PC capable of handling model training and inference.
+The PC will function as a home server where I can run models locally.
+Alternatively, I can use Google Colab for training and implement techniques like post-quantisation or Quantisation-Aware Training (QAT) to simplify the models for more efficient inference on limited hardware.

+6. **Iterative Model Improvement**
+   As I move forward with model training, I will continually improve the models.
+Techniques like pruning, model compression, and multi-model approaches will be explored to ensure that inference can be performed on a variety of devices with minimal latency and cost.

+7. **Long-Term Scaling and Hosting Options**
+   In the event that the platform gains traction, I will consider moving to cloud hosting to scale the service.
+However, I’m aware that the cost of cloud inference can be high, so this will be carefully planned out in the future.

+### Final Thoughts
+The key to success in this project is moving slowly and steadily.
+I’ll focus on completing small, manageable tasks while ensuring each component is refined before moving onto the next.
+This iterative approach will allow me to address challenges as they arise and continuously improve the product.

+Building a platform of this complexity requires patience, dedication, and a long-term mindset.
+I’m prepared to take on this challenge and excited to see how the platform evolves over time.